 Formliner is a synthetic rubber.
-Too much friction during cutting will cause the formliner to melt and gum-up saw blades.
-Use a slow, steady pace.
-A Skill or Milwaukee worm drive saw with water feed attachment and air works well to keep the liner cool minimizing gumup on the blade.
-If you must use a regular saw, go slow.
-Use a lubricant like WD40 in advance of the cut.
+Too much friction during cutting will cause the formliner to melt and gum-up saw blades; use a slow, steady pace.
+A worm drive saw with the water feed attachment and air works well to keep the liner cool while minimizing gum-up on the blade.
+If you must use a saw, go slow and use a lubricant like WD40 in advance of the cut.
 Let the blade work for you.
-To cut a THIN liner without plywood, you may use a utility knife.
-Several deep passes will work better that trying to make one deep, continuous cutting pass.
+To cut a THIN pattern formliner without plywood, a utility knife is recommended.
+Several deep passes will work better than trying to make one deep and continuous pass.
+A hydro edge formliner is a urethane formliner that is either backed by or submerges plywood (typically 3⁄4" AC grade) into the wet cast urethane during fabrication.
+It is best to secure the formliner and utilize a guide for cutting straight edges.
+Recommended Cutting Procedure: